Google-Developer-Student-Club-Malaysia/Google-Developer-Student-Club-Malaysia.github.io/README.md

 # gdscmy_mlstudyjam2022
-This is our official website Machine Learning Study Jam 2022 Repository
+This is our official website Machine Learning Study Jam 2022 Repository.